filmgarage/shelly-pro-3em-energy-offset-script/README.md

 A powerful script for the Shelly Pro 3EM that allows you to add custom offsets to energy readings and track consumption over specific periods with a convenient zero button.

+## Warning ⚠️

+The script functions very well if you set up all virtual components in the readme.
+MAke sure you set
 ## Features

 ✨ **Custom Energy Offsets** - Add or subtract values from each phase and total energy readings